-Vrikshasana is one of the standing yoga posture.
-It is a basic level yogasana.
-Moreover, Sages in Hinduism performed this posture as tool of austerity or Tapasya.
+Vrikshasana, also spelled as Vrukshasana, is one of the standing yoga postures.
+It is a basic level Yoga Pose.
+Moreover, Sages in Hinduism performed this posture as a tool of austerity or Tapasya.

-Though we could find the first mentioning of the posture only in Gheranda Samhita of seventieth Century, there are other evidences for the fact that it has been in practice since ancient times.
+Though we could find the first mentioning of the posture only in Gheranda Samhita of the seventieth century, there are other pieces of evidence for the fact that it has been in practice since ancient times.
 An ancient rock temple at Mamallapuram that belongs to Seventh Century CE shows a man performing a posture similar to Vriksasana.
-Hence it is evident that this posture is one of ancient yoga poses.
+Hence it is evident that this posture is one of the ancient yoga poses.

 |English Name||Tree Pose|

 Vriksasana is the combination of two Sanskrit words: Vriksha and Asana.
 Vriksha means tree and Asana means posture.
 Therefore we call this pose Tree Pose in English.

 Safety and Precautions

 The performance of this posture involves leg balance.
 Those new to the practice, especially the elderly people, should take care.
 Performing the posture near a corner where two walls meet is safe.
 In case of losing balance, they could reach for the wall and avoid falling on the ground.